AmrJazouli/DevOps-Course/README.md

 # DevOps-Course
-this is a change
-this is another change, looking for a conflict
+this is a change, i want a conflict